Automated Deployment of PHP Applications using git

 Now i can start filling in code!

-Into the /home/jon/Website/blogdev/ folder I copy in all the files for WordPress and run the installer.
+Into the /home/jon/Website/blogdev/ folder I copy in all the files for Wordpress and run the installer.

 Next, I need to add a gitignore file to the project.
 I use the one here. https://github.com/github/gitignore/blob/master/Wordpress.gitignore.
 I copy the contents of that file into a .gitignore file in /home/jon/Website/blogdev/.gitignore.
 I then: